siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 	POWER SUPPLY | The bench power supply providing current-limited 24 volts for testing

 #Initial Setup
-**Host Details**
+##Setup Host
 The host computer can be a Mac OSX machine, Linux or a Windows machine.
 Instructions are provided for OSX, but Linux and Windows should be similar.
 The host needs to be set up with Avrdude and a terminal application (Coolterm).
 Setup steps are:
 * Download and install [Coolterm](http://freeware.the-meiers.org/) for your platform.
 * Set up a directory for programming.
 Copy in everything that's in this [directory](https://www.dropbox.com/sh/a98g2zxpqbqt6nb/AACiT2CrDZeA-4hcnr1e7wdqa).
 The Avrdude in the directory is for OSX.
 Other platforms can be found here:
  * https://github.com/arduino/Arduino/blob/master/build/macosx/dist/tools-universal.zip